berntf/otwo/ServerInstallTestnet.md

 ## Preparing your server for testnet

-These instructions will guide you through the steps preparing a server for the Oxycoin testnet network.
-After you're done with these preparations, please continue with the testnet installation for a Oxycoin testnet node.
+These instructions will guide you through the steps preparing a server for the OXY testnet or mainnet network.
+After you're done with these preparations, please continue with the testnet/mainnet installation for an OXY node.

 ### Prerequisites